KEL TEC SUB 2000 Review

 KEL TEC SUB 2000 Accessories

-I will say that the curve in the Gen 1 buttsock is much more comfortable than the Gen 2 straight buttstock but fortunately there are pads available for it but make sure you find one that won’t impede the folding function of the rifle.
-The other major improvement we’ve come up with is a single point sling mount.
+I will say that the curve in the Gen 1 buttstock is much more comfortable than the Gen 2 straight buttstock but fortunately there are pads available for it but make sure you find one that won’t impede the folding function of the rifle.
+The other major improvement we’ve come up with is a Single Point Sling Mount.
 It’s a must have and won’t affect the folding operation of the SUB2K.
 Really is a common sense advantage to have a sling option for this excellent pistol caliber carbine.

 The front sight on the Gen 1 is made out of cheap plastic and is adjusted through a couple clear plastic screws.
 Not a very solid or sturdy front sight post but I will say at least it doesn’t move around or fall off like the Gen 2 front sight post which has been known to happen more than it should; but fortunately there a plenty of affordable accessories and upgrades still available for the SUB-2000.